Sam-Bieberich/mig_stress_test/README.md

 ## Overview

-This repository contains **four different types of stress tests**, each designed to validate MIG stability under different workload patterns.
+This repository contains **eight different types of stress tests**, each designed to validate MIG stability under different workload patterns.
 Each test automatically sets up MIG partitions and can be run in the background.

 ## Repository Structure